-- 1. There is a distinction between types of scaffolding and access equipment based on their characteristics and classification. - 2.
-The criteria for the selection of scaffold is stated. - 3.
-The tools, accessories and equipment used for scaffold erection and dismantling are stated. - 4.
-The characteristics and material requirements for Frame Scaffold, Birdcage scaffold, tower scaffold, modular scaffold, hanging scaffold, special scaffold and cantilever scaffold are identified and explained. - 5.
-Records of the quantity of materials used by project are kept. - 6.
-Stores and construction sites facilities are organized. - 7.
-Functional checks on plant and equipment including routine checks for accuracy on tools and instruments and organized and performed. - 8.
-A job is broken down into different phases and that the estimated duration and production of hours required is established. - 9.
-There is coordination with others to ensure project plans consider site, roads, neighbors and neighborhood concerns and environmental legislation.
+- 1. Distinguish between types of scaffolding and access equipment based on their characteristics and classification. - 2.
+State the criteria for the selection of scaffold. - 3.
+State the tools, accessories and equipment used for scaffold erection and dismantling. - 4.
+Identify and explain the characteristics and material requirements for Frame Scaffold, Birdcage scaffold, tower scaffold and modular scaffold. - 5.
+Systematically keep records of the quantity of materials used by project. - 6.
+Organize stores and construction sites facilities. - 7.
+Organize and perform functional checks on plant and equipment including routine checks for accuracy on tools and instruments. - 8.
+Break down a job into different phases and estimate the duration and production hours required. - 9.
+Coordinate with others to ensure project plans consider site, roads, neighbors and neighborhoods concerns and environmental legislation.

-- 1. The knowledge of environmental management. - 2.
+- 1. How to demonstrate knowledge of environmental management. - 2.
 Metric units of weight and object centre of weight (centre of gravity) and effective line of force. - 3.
-Knows the rule of thumb and recommended instructions by suppliers regarding couplers, tubes and cantilever beam design. - 4.
+Know the rule of thumb and recommended instructions by suppliers regarding couplers, tubes and cantilever beam design. - 4.
 The definition of unsymmetrical beams and prefabricated beams. - 5.
 The technical characteristics of aluminum and steel tubes. - 6.
 The different types of ladders available on the market for specific access from scaffolds. - 7.
 The common defects of aluminum and steel tubes and fittings. - 8.
 The construction site hazards commonly encountered. - 9.
 The hollow concrete block (brick) wall and the limestone wall limitation to anchor scaffolds. - 10.
 The type of wood suitable for scaffold platforms. - 11.
 Wood preservation methods. - 12.
 Typical causes of scaffold incidents and the resulting learning points. - 13.
 Digital and hard copies systems used to keep records and control of materials and equipment. - 14.
 Workplace procedures regarding final decisions and work permits. - 15.
-Environmental Regulatory requirements and Project environmental plans including equipment specifications dedicated for such tasks. - 16.
-The routine checking procedures for accuracy checks of levelling instruments. - 17.
-The familiarity with workplace storage codes methods. - 18.
-How to assess the condition of the scaffold structural elements.
+Environmental regulatory requirements and Project environmental plans including equipment specifications dedicated for such tasks. - 16.
+Routine checking procedures for accuracy checks of levelling instruments. - 17.
+Workplace storage codes methods.